 In its November 2017 "Decision Document", Ofwat noted that the position of the NAV is not the same as that of a developer in respect of the infrastructure it may construct within the new appointment area or development.
 Whereas the developer was then entitled to a discount on requisition charges and a self-lay operator to an asset payment (in each case based on the old statutory income-offset), a NAV was entitled to neither.
 Ofwat then altered charging rules in its decision document of July 2019, to ensure water companies applied a discount to infrastructure charges that the developer must pay, but not to charges based on the creation of new water mains or public sewers.
+In 2023, Ofwat altered charging rules once again, to rule out any discounts based on the old statutory income-offset with effect from 1 April 2025 and strongly advised companies not to enter into any new commitments to make such a discount with immediate effect.

 Ofwat has not yet created NAV charging rules to reflect this method of developer charging, although it clearly expects companies to do so.
-We agree entirely with this approach and therefore apply a discount on the water infrastructure charge as set out in Table 6.
+We agree entirely with this approach and therefore no longer apply a discount on any infrastructure charge to NAVs.